 Dr. Linda Davis, Dean

 Wheelock College's Center for International Programs and Partnerships (formerly the Center for International Education, Leadership, and Innovation) was established in 1992 to develop and deliver globally a range of academic degree programs, innovative seminars, and professional development programs.
-The Center coordinates all of Wheelock College's international endeavors, including but not limited to international articulation and academic partnership agreements, degree-granting programs in Singapore and elsewhere, facilitation of study tours for international students and visitors, and the Presidential International Service Learning Program.
+The Center coordinates all of Wheelock College's international endeavors, including but not limited to international articulation and academic partnership agreements, degree-granting programs in Singapore and elsewhere, facilitation of study tours for international students and visitors, and the Presidential International Service Learning/Travel-Learn Program.

 These engagements further augment the range of global opportunities, experiences and research collaborations available for the benefit of Wheelock College students, faculty and alumni and those of the Colleges of The Fenway.